5 Sharing Economy Opportunities That You’ll Love

 A car currently costs thousands of dollars a year to maintain and manage each year.
 Instead of owning one, opt to participate in a car-sharing community like Zipcar or Car2Go.
 Members pay a small monthly or yearly fee, in addition to hourly rates for driving, depending on the car-sharing community that you join.

 Don’t feel like car-sharing, but still need to get around town?
 Lyft or Uber may be the option for you.
-There are a couple of amazing aspects to using Lyft or Uber that people may not be aware of.
+There are a couple of amazing aspects to using car sharing that people may not be aware of.
 For instance, in addition to being a passenger, you can become a driver and earn money.
 But what’s even better is the fact that you can rent a car from Uber or Lyft and earn money driving without having to deal with the annoyances of owning one!

 Further Reading: “Not Owning a Car Added $66,000 to My Savings Account”